riker2072/32LC/README.md

 # 32LC
 32LC Calculator Project

+Beta version 0.92 notes:

+Added RCL+, RCL-, RCL*, RCL/
+Added INPUT command
+Added flags - program will automatically halt on overflow.  flag 5 has no effect, since it is not implemented yet.

 Beta version 0.9 notes

 Advantage of C implementation is speed, but not using calc.
 ROM means some aspects of the calculator may seem different than original.